Declaring the Major | Progressing in the Major

 Contact the School of Music for an audition and music aptitude test.

-You must apply and be fully admitted to the School of Music to progress in the major.
+Students must apply and be fully admitted to the School of Music to progress in the major.